njtbot/zenbox/README.md

 30 minute hacky implementation.
 Lots of features to add to make this fun.

+Uses html5 local storage, so you better have a good browser.
+IE go away.

 ###Todo
 Dropbox/Owncloud/local storage integration
 Email note
 Rich text to a degree (using a js lib)
+Full screen (this.fullscreen?)